Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 - How long does it take to reverse hair loss

 Vitamin B12 and Hair loss – What’s the connection?

 Vitamin B12 is absolutely crucial and you cannot live without it.
 It is part of the B-complex vitamins and plays many important roles in proper cell function and the human body overall.
-Since I’m a vegan, I always supplement B12.
-This B12 by Garden of Life is my favorite!
+Since I’m a vegan, I always make sure that I take a Vitamin B12 supplement.

 Here are just a few reasons why Vitamin B12 is important

-- It helps create new red blood cells which supply oxygen to every part of your body, including your hair!
+- It helps create new red blood cells that supply oxygen to every part of your body, including your hair!

 - It allows nerves to function correctly and is an important co-factor in myelin formation which protects the nerves.